ClarkGH/smackhem/DESIGN.md

 `ViewMatrix = RotationMatrix * TranslationMatrix`
 `CameraMatrix = ProjectionMatrix x ViewMatrix`

 Row major order is more human readable and easier to manipulate for CPUs.
-WebGL wants column major order, but it comes with a built in transposition method.
+WebGL wants column major order, but it comes with a built in transposition method that doesn't actually work.

+- We're forced to use column major order for WebGL
+- Console SDKs, Godot, and GLSL all use Column Major
+- As needed we transpose the matrices, which will swap from Row / Column major

 ```text
 Given a 3D array, A[i][j][k]